jrhall1999/hall_rrn/gitsetup.md

 The first time you pull (and maybe subsequent times?), you'll need to specify where you'd like to pull from.
 Instead of just using `git pull`, you need to use `git pull origin main`.
 I will now test and see if you need to add the `origin main` piece for all pulls.

+#### To connect Rstudio and GitHub:
+Please, for the love of all holy, just make the github repo first.
+Then, create the local git repository *using Rstudio GUI* and then, only then, use the repo as normal.